News & Events

 Orientation Address by Jahnavi Phalkey

-On Day 2, Jahnavi Phalkey, a filmmaker and historian of science, delivered the Orientation address to the students.
+On Day 2, Jahnavi Phalkey, a filmmaker and historian of Science, delivered the Orientation address to the students.
 She is the Founding Director of Science Gallery Bengaluru.
 Prior to founding Asia’s first Science Gallery, Jahnavi was an academic based at King’s College London.
 She has been a Fellow at the Wissenschaftskolleg zu Berlin, an external curator to the Science Museum London, and a Scholar-in-Residence at the Deutsches Museum, Munich.
 She is the author of Atomic State: Big Science in Twentieth Century India and co-edited Science of Giants: China and India in the Twentieth Century.
 She is also director and producer of the documentary film, Cyclotron.
 Jahnavi is the recipient of the Infosys Prize in the Humanities (2023).

 Follow this page for further updates.